Our Faculty

 Kaitlyn Shelton

 Kaitlyn Shelton is from Reidsville, North Carolina.
 Kaitlyn holds her BA in dance and her K-Twelve Teaching License from the University of North Carolina at Greensboro.
-Kaitlyn teaches ballet/jazz/contemporary/preschool and tumbling classes at DCG.
+Kaitlyn teaches ballet/lyrical/jazz/tap/contemporary/preschool and tumbling classes at DCG.
 Additionally, Kaitlyn teaches and choreographs for our Nutcracker Ballet and Competition Dance Teams.
-In 2021 Kaitlyn was awarded the BEST CHOREOGRAPHY awards at multiple dance competitions.
-Kaitlyn holds her Cecchetti Council of America teaching certification in classical ballet and enjoys her full-time teaching position at the studio.
+For the past 3 years, 2021-2023, Kaitlyn was awarded the BEST CHOREOGRAPHY awards at numerous regional dance competitions.
+Kaitlyn holds her Cecchetti Council of America teaching certification in classical ballet and truly enjoys her full-time teaching position at the studio.
 Kaitlyn began her training at The Dance Center of Greensboro in 2012 and Kaitlyn performed in DCG’s Nutcracker Ballet, Cecchetti Examinations, Dance Competitions, Wake Forest University half-time performances, and Spring recital performances.
-Additionally, Kaitlyn has earned numerous dance awards and accolades for both group routines and solos.
+Additionally, Kaitlyn has earned numerous dance awards and accolades for both group routines and solos and attended multiple dance conventions as a student.
+While at Rockingham County High School, Kaitlyn served as the captain of the Cheerleading team for many football seasons.
 Kaitlyn is a wonderful role model for DCG’s young dancers, and she is a favorite among the DCG students!
 The Dance Center of Greensboro is thrilled to have Kaitlyn Shelton as a faculty member.

 Brandi Thompson Scott